swift-server/sswg/process/incubation.md

 ### Graduation Criteria

 Every SSWG project has an associated maturity level: **Sandbox**, **Incubating**, or **Graduated**.
 Proposals should state their preferred initial maturity level, and the SSWG will take a vote to decide on the actual level.

 A **supermajority** (two-thirds) is required for a project to be accepted as Incubating or Graduated.
 If there is not a supermajority of votes to enter at the Graduated level, then the votes toward Graduated are recounted as votes to enter at the Incubating level.
 If there is not a supermajority of votes to enter at the Incubating level, then all votes are recounted as **sponsorship** to enter at the Sandbox level.
 If there are not at least two sponsors, the Proposal is rejected.

 #### Sandbox Level

 To be accepted at the Sandbox level, a project must meet the [SSWG minimal requirements](#minimal-requirements) detailed below and be endorsed by at least two SSWG sponsors.

 Early adopters should treat early stage projects with extra care.
 While Sandbox projects are safe to try out, it is expected that some projects may fail and never move to the next maturity level.
 There is no guarantee of production readiness, users, or professional level support.
 As such, users must exercise their own judgment.

 #### Incubating Level

 To be accepted at Incubating level, a project must meet the Sandbox level requirements plus:

-* Document that it is being used successfully in production by at least three independent end users which, in the SSWG judgement, are of adequate quality and scope.
+* Document that it is being used successfully in production by at least two independent end users which, in the SSWG judgement, are of adequate quality and scope.
-* Have a healthy number of committers.
+* Must have 2+ committers.
 In this context, a committer is an individual who was given write access to the codebase, and has been actively reviewing and managing contributions from the rest of the project's community.
-* Demonstrate a substantial ongoing flow of commits and merged contributions.
+* Demonstrate an ongoing flow of commits and merged contributions, or issues addressed in timely manner, or similar indication of activity.
 * Receive a supermajority vote from the SSWG to move to Incubation stage.

 #### Graduated Level

-To be accepted at Graduated level, a project must meet the Incubating level criteria plus:
+To be accepted at Graduated level, a project must meet the [SSWG graduation requirements](#graduation-requirements) detailed below, plus:

-* Adopt all [SSWG graduation requirements](#graduation-requirements), as detailed below.
+* Document that it is being used successfully in production by at least three independent end users which, in the SSWG judgement, are of adequate quality and scope.
 * Have committers, as defined above, from at least two organizations.
 * Receive a supermajority vote from the SSWG to move to Graduation stage.